Ann Lee: Move to America

 It is claimed that Shakers in New Lebanon, New York, experienced a 10-year period of revelations in 1837 called the Era of Manifestations.
 It was also referred to as Mother Ann's Work.
+However, the Shakers' numbers dwindled with time, and soon the religion gradually all but disappeared.
+In total 19 official communities were established in the Northeast with roughly 6,000 members prior to the civil war.